 Connector pinouts for ET6 outputs pin shown on a picture below

 ET6 control board has 8 galvanic isolated binary inputs, 2 groups of 4 inputs each.
-Each group has separate power supply pins so inputs can be powered from different power sources.
-Using PNP and NPN sensors simultaneously if possible too.
+Each group has two separate power supply pins so inputs can be powered from different power sources for the convenience of the user.
+Using PNP and NPN sensors simultaneously is possible too.